alvrogd/javagram/README.md

 # Javagram

-Javagram is a **centralized P2P and instant messaging service** written in Java.
+Javagram is a **centralized P2P instant messaging service** written in Java.
 It heavily relies on the Java RMI technology.

 ## Modules